sophgen/genli-xyz/content/post/LangGraph-Intro-Simple-Graph/index.md

 #### State Definition

-The State schema serves as the input schema for all Nodes and Edges in the graph.
-We use `TypedDict` which provides type hints for the keys.
+The State schema serves as the input schema for all nodes and edges in the graph.
+We use `TypedDict`, which provides type hints for the keys.

 ```python
 class State(TypedDict):